enasequence/read_docs/faq_sample_error.rst

 Submission Error Notifications: Samples
 =======================================

-Samples are objects in the ENA database which describe biological material from which nucleic acids were extracted for sequencing.
+Samples are objects in the ENA database which describe biological material used in sequencing experiments.
 Common errors experienced when attempting to submit samples are discussed here.